 “Uh…well, don’t you think we’re going way too fast?”

 “Well, our relationship.
 You see, you’re still way younger than me.
 And honestly, we just met each other one season ago,” I explained to her, “Aren’t you creeped out with that setting?”

 “Nope,” Maddie chuckled, “Why would I fear the man who repeatedly saved and risked his life for me and my loved ones?”

 Oh…so she thought of me that way, huh?

 But well, honestly, I saved Maddie just because I found her situation contrary to my beliefs and ideals.
 Suicide was wrong.
 Forced marriages sucked.
-And she’s my friend, so, naturally, I’m concerned about her.
+And she’s my friend, so, naturally, I was concerned about her.
 Even back on Earth, I treated my students as I treat her now.

 “Well, isn’t that love?”
 Maddie, who was reading my mind, asked.
-Well, I’m used to that attitude of hers anyway, so I’m just letting her be.
+Well, I was used to that attitude of hers anyway, so I was just letting her be.
 Heh, I would be very much bewildered if an hour passed without her reading my thoughts…

 “Hmm…it is.
 But it’s a friendship-type of love, not a romantic one.”

 Another book flew from the shelf and nearly missed my head as it traveled with great speed.
 It ended up hitting the wall of the library with such force that it was lodged in it.